 Coping with the death of a loved one is one of the most difficult experiences imaginable.
-The pain and grief are often overwhelming, and with the addition of the knowledge that your loved one would still be alive if it weren’t for the negligence of another, it makes the situation even more difficult.
-No amount of money will bring back the one you love, but those who are liable for his or her death can be held accountable.
+The pain and grief are often overwhelming, and with the addition of the knowledge that your loved one would still be alive if it weren't for the negligence of another, it makes the situation even more difficult.
+No amount of money will bring back the one you love, but those who are liable can be held accountable.

 If your loved one died because of negligence, you may be entitled to compensation.
-In Florida, you must file a wrongful death claim within two years of your loved one’s death, so it’s important to contact an experienced wrongful death attorney as soon as possible.
-Call (305) 930-7688 to discuss your case with one of the skilled and compassionate lawyers at Sibley Dolman’s Doral office.
+In Florida, you must file a wrongful death claim within two years of your loved one's death, so it's important to contact an experienced Doral wrongful death attorney as soon as possible.
+Call (305) 930-7688 to discuss your case with one of the skilled and compassionate lawyers at Dolman Law Group's Doral office.

 What Is Wrongful Death?